I know you don’t want to hear it, but video is eating the world!

 So, those are the technicalities.
 Now for the sexier stuff.

-(Did I mention the Checklist that goes with this article?)
+(Did I mention the video presentation tips checklist that goes with this article?)

 WHAT YOU SAY